DaniValMelli/DaniValMelli/README.md

 # Daniela Valencia Mellizo

 ### About me
 > Hi, I'm Daniela.
 I’m currently Engineer in Electronics and Telecommunications from Universidad del Cauca.
+With experience in software testing planning, project management, and as coordinator of the Robotics Research Group.
+Knowledge in Full-Stack programming, Agile methodologies, and databases.

 ### My values
 > - :mechanical_arm: Continuous learning.